A Modular Robotic System for Autonomous Exploration and Semantic Updating in Large-Scale Indoor Environments

 Real World Autonomous Exploration

-The video demonstrates a robot autonomously exploring a 96m x 93m area using a Dynamic Window Frontier Exploration strategy.
-The robot completes the exploration in approximately 150 minutes, reaching a maximum speed of 0.6 m/s.
+The video demonstrates a robot autonomously exploring a large scale 96m x 93m area and a medium scale 9m x 13m area using a Dynamic Window Frontier Exploration strategy.
+In the large scale envrionment, the robot completes the exploration in approximately 150 minutes, reaching a maximum speed of 0.6 m/s.
 During this process, it covers a total distance of over 800 meters.

 Citation (BibTeX)